-☐ FCOPY creates a copy of the tied file specified by Y, named X. The new file X will be a 64-bit file, but will otherwise be identical to the original file.
+□FCOPY creates a copy of the tied file specified by Y, named X. The new file X will be always be a large-span file, but will otherwise be identical to the original file.
 In particular all component level information, including the user number and update time, will be the same.
 The operating system file creation, modification and access times will be set to the time at which the copy occurred.